 TIPS + KNOW BEFORE YOU GO

 Self-parking is $29 and valet is $39.
-Parking is validated when you dine at any of the resort’s signature restaurants (bluezoo, Shula’s, Il Mulino and Kimonos).
+Parking can be validated by your server when you dine at any of the resort’s signature restaurants (bluezoo, Shula’s, Il Mulino and Kimonos).

 Make it an overnight!
 Rather than worry about a designated driver, spend the night in the resort.
 You’ll be in a serious food coma after your crawl anyway, and will be thankful you’re just a short elevator ride away from bed.
 Room rates vary.